7 Reasons Why Career Planning is a Must in TVET Institutions

-5. As we all know, our dream jobs are reached only after we have taken the necessary steps and have built up the skills and competence for it.
-Having a career plan most likely will enable us to clearly plan those needed steps towards that dream job.
-It gives us a road map of how to achieve such a dream job.
+5. As we all know, your dream jobs are reached only after you have taken the necessary steps and have built up the skills and competence for it.
+Having a career plan most likely will enable you to clearly plan those needed steps towards that dream job.
+It gives you a road map of how to achieve such a dream job.

-6. A road map will also alert us to road signs, to turns, to closed bridges, to short cuts, to clear achievable chunks of the journey, thereby really building the motivation and drive we need to be successful.
+6. A road map will also alert you to road signs, to turns, to closed bridges, to short cuts, to clear achievable chunks of the journey, thereby, building the motivation and drive you need to be successful.

-7. A career plan makes difficult pathways more manageable and enables us to develop our potential in spite of difficulties knowing that this is the road taking us to success.
-I will also reveal options in the same general direction that may appeal to use even more!
+7. A career plan makes difficult pathways more manageable and enables you to develop your potential in spite of difficulties knowing that this is the road taking you to success.
+It will also reveal options in the same general direction that may appeal to you even more!